Linear estimation of global average treatment effects: Rate-Optimal Linear Estimation

-We now introduce the Horvitz-Thompson (HT) and Hajek (HJ) inverse probability weighting (IPW) estimators.
-These are standard methods for estimating network effects \citep{Aronow17, Sussman, Leung22}, and the HT estimator is already known to be consistent for the AGE under stricter assumptions \cite{Leung22}.
-To define them, fix a sequence of neighborhood radii $\kappa_n \subset \mathbb{R}^+$.
-The researcher chooses this sequence, which will grow to infinity with the sample size (and need not necessarily equal the cluster size $g_n$).
-We will study later how to optimize this choice.
-Define $T_{i1},T_{0i}$ as indicators that all of $i$'s neighbors within distance $\kappa_n$ are treated or untreated:
+The researcher can achieve the optimal rate without further assumptions using an inverse probability weighting (IPW) estimator.
+This estimator is conveniently tractable and standard in theoretical work on network effects \citep[see for example][]{Aronow17, Sussman, Leung21, Leung22,leung2025crosscluster}.
+To define it, fix any sequence of neighborhood radii $\{\kappa_n\}_{n\in \mathbb{N}} \subset \mathbb{R}^+$ chosen by the researcher which grow to infinity with the sample size.
+Define the random variables $T_{i1},T_{i0}$ as indicators that all of $i$'s neighbors within distance $\kappa_n$ are treated or untreated:

-The HT estimator is the weighted difference in outcomes between units with fully treated vs fully untreated neighborhoods.
+The IPW estimator compares units with saturated $\kappa_n$-neighborhoods to units with dissaturated neighborhoods, following the recommendation in \cite{HiranoImbensIPW} to take a difference between means rather than the simple Horvitz-Thompson procedure.

-Because the probabilities in the denominators can be small, $ \hat{\theta}_{n,\kappa_n}^{HT}$ may perform poorly.
-It is sensitive, for instance, to adding a constant to all outcomes.
-The HJ estimator makes an adjustment to (partially) address such issues, ensuring that the sum of weights given to units with fully saturated neighborhoods equals the sum of weights given to units with fully dissaturated neighborhoods.
+For the IPW estimator to converge at a polynomial rate it is necessary to control the probabilities in the denominators of the weights, which is equivalent to upper-bounding the number of clusters $\phi(i,\kappa_n)$ that each neighborhood $\mathcal{N}(i,\kappa_n)$ intersects.
+Lemma \ref{lem:phi} in Appendix \ref{app:lemmas} shows that a Scaling Clusters design makes $\phi(i,\kappa_n)$ scale with $(\kappa_n^d+g_n^d)/g_n^d$.
+In order for IPW to be consistent, the radius of the estimator thus cannot outpace the cluster size.
+Theorem \ref{thm:rateipw} then shows that the IPW estimator paired with a Scaling Clusters design achieves the optimal rate from Theorem \ref{thm:optimalrate} when the radius and cluster size grow at the appropriate rate.